anappellegrino/anappellegrino.github.io/index.md

 ## About / Sobre

-Ana Paula Pellegrino is a PhD Candidate at the Department of Government at Georgetown University.
+Ana Paula Pellegrino is a Ph.D.
+Candidate at the Department of Government at Georgetown University.
 She uses both quantitative and qualitative data and methods to study crime and violence, with a particular interest in Latin America.
 In addition to support from Georgetown, her research is supported by [Fundação Estudar's Leaders](https://www.estudar.org.br/) program, the [Harry Frank Guggenheim Foundation's Emerging Scholars](https://www.hfg.org/2023-emerging-scholars/) program and the [US Institute of Peace](www.usip.org) and [Minerva Research Initiative's](https://minerva.defense.gov/) [Peace Scholar Fellowship](https://www.usip.org/grants-fellowships/fellowships/peace-scholar-fellowship-program) program.
 A Brazilian national, she holds a BA and an MA in International Relations and an MA in Data Science from Pontifical Catholic University of Rio de Janeiro (PUC-Rio).

 Outside of academia, Ana Paula has worked in Brazilian civil society organizations conducting research and advocacy, developing technology and spearheading philanthropic strategies in organizations such as the [Igarapé Institute](https://igarape.org.br/), [ImpulsoGov](https://www.impulsogov.org/) and the [República Institute](https://republica.org/).
 She was a Fellow at Georgetown's Massive Data Institute, where she led the team who assembled the first iteration of the [Environmental Impact Data Collaborative](https://redivis.com/EIDC).
 She also organizes the [Violence, Instability and Peace Workshop](https://vip-workshop.github.io/), a feedback-focused virtual seminar series established in 2022.